* Euro weak near 3-month low vs dollar on Cyprus problems

 * Little impact from better-than-expected German ZEW

-investors nervously awaited a vote in Cyprus on a controversial
+investors nervous ahead of a vote in Cyprus on a controversial

-bank deposit levy that renewed fears about euro zone
+bank deposit levy that has fuelled concerns of fresh euro zone

 A Cyprus government spokesman said a plan to levy taxes on